 Other integration - How to change the position of the language switcher?

-In this article, you'll see the different methods to change the position of the Weglot language switcher if you are using a different integration than WordPress and Shopify
+In this article, you'll learn how to change the position of the Weglot language switcher if you are using a different integration than WordPress and Shopify.

 1. Use the Switcher Editor feature